 Here’s everything you need to know about the SBA’s Shuttered Venue Operators Grants

-Editor’s Note (April 12, 2021): The Shuttered Venue Operators Grant application portal was forced to shut down because demand was so great.
-The SBA is working to re-open the portal.
-An exact date for reopening has yet to be announced.
+Editor’s Note (April 26, 2021): The Shuttered Venue Operators Grant application portal was forced to shut down because demand was so great.
+The SBA re-opened the portal on Saturday, April 24.

 Finally, there is some good news for small business owners of live venues.
 The U.S. Small Business Administration has officially opened its Shuttered Venue Operators Grant application portal.
 The grants are for small business owners and operators of live venues, performing arts organizations, museums, movie theaters, and more.